 The Lord didn’t give up.
 He said, “Try it.”
 So, I ordered a month’s supply.
 Wow.
 It actually tasted good.
 For the first time in almost two years, I could actually get through my day without feeling like I would fall out.
 So, I did it.
 You know, the thing the Lord told me to do when he said “Do it.”
 I signed up.

 Gradually, I could tell a major difference in my symptoms.
 The flareups had slowed greatly.
 The more I talked with this doctor, the more he confirmed what my journey of discovery had revealed to me.
 He confirmed medical science had proven celiac disease can cause RA.
 I told him I had been on a strict gluten free diet for about five years at that point.
-(For those who are sensitive, gluten becomes undigestable and causes an erosion in the lining of the gut.
+(For those who are sensitive, gluten, and in my case even whole grains, becomes undigestable and causes an erosion, or breaking down, in the lining of the small intestine.
 After some time, this can lead to what is called leaky gut.
-When this happens, the body does not absorb nutrients and the doors are wide open for disease process.)
+When this happens, toxins can pass through the lining of the gut back into the blood stream, the body does not absorb nutrients necessary for good health, and the doors are wide open for disease process.)
 I was sure I was on my way to the cure.
 I was able to discuss each symptom with him and he didn’t brush it off or make me feel as if I was unable to grasp the vastness of the disease process or the necessity for compliance with the proper treatment suggestions.
 After two years of struggling, the lab tests were coming back with better values and my hair actually started growing back some.
 It is not yet fully restored, but at least now I don’t have to wear extensions to look like I have a full covering of hair.

 There was still one thing I had not fully grasped.
 Why did the knuckles on my hands become inflamed every time I ate something with moderate carbs or every time I ate a few nuts??
 Every.
 Time.